rokudogobu/QLHighlight/README.md

     $ defaults write localhost.QLHighlight <key> -string <value>

-Also, you can change the styles by editing `~/Library/Preferences/localhost.QLHighlight.plist`.

 #### style keys

 The keys and default values are listed in tables below: